Brian0255/NDS-Ironmon-Tracker/README.md

 	3. Once you've been sent back to the lab and need to load the next seed, use the NEXT_SEED button combo in the Settings file.
 		- By default, the button combo is A,B,Start,Select.

-- **Notes**: You can leave a quick note about an enemy Pokémon by clicking the note button at the bottom left of the tracker.
+- **Notes**: You can leave a quick note about an enemy Pokémon by clicking the note button in the middle of the tracker.
-	- **WARNING:** The notes feature can potentially cause slowdown.
-I would recommend you use Notepad++ or something similar to keep notes instead.

 ## Feedback